maljoras/saveVideo/README.md

 ### Installation

 Needs OpenCV, FlyCapSDK, Glibmm-2.4, Glib-2.0, sigc++-2.0 to be installed.
+Edit the Makefile to your liking.
+Then

 ~~~~
 make